 Note: This seat can be moved forward to keep a child in a child restraint close to the front seat occupants.
-The seat should be moved to the full rearward position when it is occupied by older children or adults.
+The seat should be moved to the full rearward position when it is occupied by older children or adults, including children in booster seats.